IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

 		2 decimal = 10 binary

-- At this point, we still have another digit we can increment before moving to the next place
+- At this point, we still have another digit we can increment before moving to the next place.

 - Therefore we just need to increment the next digit: